bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 Whenever a component is destroyed an <a href="https://angular.io/api/core/OnDestroy">ngOnDestroy</a> method is called.
 This is a good place to put our cleanup code, like unsubscribing from Observables.

-In this example, click the button to start subscribing to the Observables - you’ll see two variables logged: the new Observable value and the Subscription value.
+In this example, click the button to start subscribing to the Observables - you’ll see two variables logged: the new `Observable` value and the Subscription value.
 Then click the "remove component" button to see what happens when a component is destroyed.
-Next delete lines 90 and 91, follow the same process and see what happens!
+Next delete lines 92 and 93, follow the same process and see what happens!

 @sourceref ./observables-subscriptions.html
 @codepen
-@highlight 48,49,54,58-60,67,73,78-85,89-91,only
+@highlight 48,49-51,56,60-62,69,75,80-88,92-93,only

-This example shows creating a Subscription to an Observable, and using an <a href="https://angular.io/api/common/AsyncPipe">async pipe</a> to display the value.
-This is useful for displaying Observable values in templates without the need to unsubscribe as that’s handled by the pipe when the component is destroyed .
+This example shows creating a Subscription to an `Observable`, and using an <a href="https://angular.io/api/common/AsyncPipe">async pipe</a> to display the value.
+This is useful for displaying `Observable` values in templates without the need to unsubscribe as that’s handled by the pipe when the component is destroyed .

 @sourceref ./observables-subscriptions-async.html
 @codepen